mriscoc/RIGOL_DHO800_DHO900_GUI/README.md

 More information: [How to install the new Sparrow extended UI?](https://github.com/mriscoc/RIGOL_DHO800_DHO900_GUI/discussions/4)

 ## FFT Avg
-Tnstallable APK for the FFTAvg utility which allows to get a better FFT plot with configurable frame average and peak detection.
+Installable APK for the FFTAvg utility which allows to get a better FFT plot with configurable frame average and peak detection.

 ![](https://github.com/mriscoc/RIGOL_DHO800_DHO900_GUI/blob/master/img/fftavg.gif?raw=true)